xtuml/bridgepoint/doc-internal/notes/162_dts0101036706/162_editor_code_dump_dnt.md

   However, the Java Export Builder cannot be made OSS.
 Thus, we will keep this plug-in private to contain MC-Java tools and move all the rest of classes to the OSS plug-in bp.utilities.
   - __Note 3:__ the BridgePointCDTProjectWizard in the bp.cdt plug-in currently relies on some utility functions in bp.mc.
-These functions will have to be moved out of that plug-in so the OSS code will build.
+These functions shall be moved out of that plug-in so the OSS code will build.

 5.2  The OOAofOOA model in bp.core will be stripped of the following subsystems/packages (marked with X) before the project is posted to xtuml/editor: